timothynegron/project-rhythm-crowd/README.md

 ### About

 A social media music application for independent music artist.
 Project Rhythm Crowd gives independent artist a platform catered to them.
 Uses Google Firebase Authentication and Google Cloud Firestore.
-(Personal Project)

-How To Use This App
+### How To Use This App

 1. `Fork` this repo
 2. `Clone` it to your computer